 How To Set Date In Terminal Mac

-The date command is found in the Bash beat, which is the default shell in most Linux distributions and even macOS.
-This tutorial shows you lot how to chiefdate on the command line and how you can utilize it in shell scripts to do more than simply print the fourth dimension.
+command is found in the Bash beat, which is the default shell in most Linux distributions and even macOS.
+This tutorial shows you lot how to chiefdate

-Run the date command to run across this data.
+command to run across this data.
 It prints the current engagement and time for your timezone:

 date

 The default formatting looks a footling goofy.
 Why isn't the year printed after the month and day, instead of being tagged on at the end, behind the timezone?
-Have no fear: If it's control over the format of the output yous want, engagement delivers it in spades.
-There are more than xl options y'all tin can pass to date to instruct it to format its output precisely every bit you'd like.
+Have no fear: If it's control over the format of the output yous want, engagement

-To use whatever of the options type date, a infinite, a plus sign +, and the pick including the leading percentage sign.
-The %c (data and time in locale format) option causes the date and fourth dimension to be printed in the normalized format associated with your locale.
+(data and time in locale format) option causes the date and fourth dimension to be printed in the normalized format associated with your locale.
 Your locale is prepare past the geographical and cultural information you lot provided when y'all installed your operating system.
 The locale governs such things every bit the currency symbol, newspaper sizes, timezone, and other cultural norms.

 engagement +%c